-Cutting some fresh herbs from the garden, and adding them to the plate, along with the silverware pouch, it brought a little extra pizazz to the table.
+Cutting some fresh herbs from the garden, and adding them to the plate, along with the silverware pouch, brought a little extra pizazz to the table.

 Flowers From the Garden

-The zinnias are still in bloom in the garden and matched the dried hydrangea color palette so well, that I thought it would be fun to mix them together in my rusty vintage chicken feeder.
+The zinnias are still in bloom in the garden and matched the dried hydrangea color palette so well, that I thought it would be fun to mix them in my rusty vintage chicken feeder.

 These varieties of zinnias go perfectly with the dried hydrangeas.
 They are Zinnia Queen Red Lime and Zinnia Queen Lime Blush.